zDjangoBay/TripBook/docs/reservation-system/TripBook_About.md

 We connect travelers through interactive maps, user-generated content, and verified reviews.
 With advanced geolocation, AI-curated suggestions, and seamless integration with local services, TripBook turns your phone into a smart travel companion.

 ## Team Members & Contributors
-TripBook is made possible by a dedicated team of developers, UI/UX designers, travel bloggers, and open-source contributors from across Africa.
+TripBook was born and brought to light by a dedicated team of Africa's finest, Young, Brilliant developers, UI/UX designers, travel bloggers, and open-source contributors from across Africa.
 We welcome community participation—submit your stories, report issues, or help us improve!

 ## Why TripBook Matters
 Africa's travel potential is immense—but underrepresented.
 TripBook helps bridge the gap by spotlighting local destinations, empowering travelers with information, and building a trust-based travel community like no other.